mdras52/blogdemo/README.md

 This stack represents some realistic usages of Terraform and AWS for reference with some common patterns.

+Specifically, this stack will provision the required (outside of the few noted exceptions) resources in AWS along with executing setup code to install and host a Ghost blog on an AWS ec2 instance using a RDS Aurora serverless MySQL database for persistence.

+## Setup

+An AWS account should be created and credentials should be setup so that Terraform has the appropriate permissions to create the necessary resources.

+You will need Terraform 0.13+ installed.

+The infrastructure/variables.tf.sample file illustrates all the necessary configuration options that need to be specified for this to run appropriately.
+Copying that file to infrastructure/*.tf and replacing the placeholders is one way of specifying the parameters for this stack.

+Alternatively, these can be specified on the command line.
+See https://www.terraform.io/docs/language/values/variables.html for more information on this.

 ## Usage

-Assuming an AWS account is created and credentials are setup that have appropriate  permissions to create the resources specified in the infrastructure directory:

-Download Terraform 0.13 + and install
-create an infrastructure/variables.tf file from the infrastructure/variables.tf.sample file

-Or alternatively, supply them on the command line

 The first time terraform is run, Terraform will need to be initialized with:
 `terraform init`